Max Branning: 2006–2021

 Remembering the moving eulogy Max made at Bradley's funeral, Ian turns to him for advice over Lucy's impending funeral.
 Abi becomes irate when she sees Max supporting Ian and reveals that she knows that he was sleeping with Lucy and was the person that sent him the email of him and Lucy together.
 Abi's boyfriend Jay Brown (Jamie Borthwick) witnesses the confrontation between them and tells Phil, who in turn reveals the truth to a horrified Ian.
-At the funeral, Ian attacks Max when he sees him carrying Lucy's coffin and later Phil and Alfie Moon (Shane Richie) visit him and tell him that he is no longer welcome in any of Ian or Phil's businesses or The Queen Vic.
+At the funeral, Ian attacks Max when he sees him carrying Lucy's coffin and later Phil summons Kat's husband Alfie Moon (Shane Richie) to visit Max; they tell him that he is no longer welcome in the square.
 Max then begins a sexual relationship with DC Emma Summerhayes (Anna Acton), the detective who is investigating Lucy's murder.
-Emma ends things when Max's rival, Dot's grandson Charlie Cotton (Declan Bennett) discovers their relationship and threatens to report it.
+Emma ends things when Dot's grandson Charlie (Declan Bennett) discovers their relationship and threatens to report it.
 When Stacey is released after an appeal, Max employs her at the car lot, but she decides to leave when he admits he still has feelings for her and it was those feelings that drove him to have the affair with Lucy.
 Stacey then encourages him to get back in touch with Emma, and she and Max resume their relationship.
 He impresses Emma's parents when they visit but when Emma wants to end their relationship because of the pressures of the case, Max makes an anonymous call to the police which starts an investigation into Emma's misconduct.
 Max is angry when Emma gives Lauren's laptop to the police, and as a result, Abi's behaviour regarding Max and Lucy is revealed to both the police and Lauren.
 After Emma is hit by a car in the Square, Max takes her to hospital where she dies from a bleed to the brain.
 Max finds Emma's case notes in his kitchen cupboard and rips them up in front of Carol, and then turns to alcohol to deal with his grief.
-Thinking Phil was responsible for the crash, he takes revenge by tricking his son Ben (Harry Reid) into signing over The Arches to him.
-When Max discovers Phil has been framed, he refuses to sign the business back to Phil despite Ben later telling him that Nick Cotton (John Altman) was responsible for the crash.
+Thinking Phil was responsible for the crash, Max takes revenge by tricking his son Ben (Harry Reid) into signing over The Arches to him.
+When Max discovers Phil has been framed, he refuses to sign the business back to Phil despite Ben later telling him that Charlie's late father Nick (John Altman) was responsible for the crash.
 After he is banned from Emma's funeral, Max visits Phil in prison to tell him he has taken over ownership of The Arches.
-Phil swears revenge on Max, and after being released, Phil regains the garage and also takes the car lot from Max.
+Phil swears revenge on Max, and after being released, manages to regain ownership of the garage and also takes the car lot from Max himself.